 Victoria Falls is one of the natural wonders of the world and is recognized by UNESCO as a World Heritage Site.
 While at Camp Nakavango, campers will have the opportunity to gain hands-on experience in conservation management activities and research projects, and contribute to community development as participants in the “Children in the Wilderness” program, (CITW).

-Allow at least 3 months to apply for a passport.
+Yes, a passport and visa are required, and each person will need to have $60US (currently) in cash for the visa when coming through immigration since no credit or debit cards are accepted.
+CASH ONLY.
+Campers are to ensure that each passport and visa is stamped correctly.Allow at least 3 months to apply for a passport.
 All visitors traveling to Zimbabwe need to have a least 4 completely blank pages in their passports for use by immigration upon arrival.
 Passports must be valid for 6 months after the anticipated return date to your country of origin.

 VISA FEES APPLICABLE TO INTERNATIONAL VISITORS:

 Double entry US$80